Financial Breakdown: Costs of Getting a Real Estate License

 Aims of the New Requirements

-The primary goals of these updated course requirements are to:
+The core objectives of the updated course requirements aim to:

 • Ensure real estate professionals understand the impact of implicit, explicit, and systemic bias on consumers